artipie/blog.artipie.com/_posts/2020/08/2020-08-28-use-artipie-as-maven.md

 date: 2020-08-28
 title: "Using Artipie as a maven repository"
 author: Sammers21
-description: The blog post explains how to use Artipie as maven repository.
+description: This blog post explains how to use Artipie as maven repository.
 keywords:
   - artipie
   - maven